thetredev/udm/README.md

 // The minimum distance players have to have between a spawn point for it to be
 //   'safe'.
    udm_spawn_point_distance 150

+// Default Value: 2
+// The maximum amount of times a players are allowed to change their team per
+//   round.
+   udm_team_changes_per_round 2

 // ----------------------------------
 //    * Chat Commands